 Electronic communications operators also have the obligation to retain certain electronic communications data (traffic and locational data, and data that enables the identification of users) pursuant to the Data Retention Law.

-Finally, INCIBE has been quite active in building digital confidence by, among other activities, publishing various guidelines and reports since June 2015 (the most recent guidelines were published in July 2020) regarding, inter alia:
+Finally, INCIBE has been quite active in building digital confidence by, among other activities, publishing various guidelines and reports since June 2015 (the most recent of which were published in May 2021) regarding, inter alia:

 - the secure storage of information, digital identities and online reputation;

 - cybersecurity in e-commerce and in remote work;